redstreet/beancount_reds_plugins/effective_date/README.md

 Effective dates plugin for Beancount
 ------------------------------------

-An entire Beancount transaction must occur on the same day, but in some instances, one or more legs must be booked to a different date.
-For example:
+Double entry bookkeeping requires each transaction to occur instantaneously in time.
+In Beancount, that translates to each transaction occuring on a single date.
+However, it is occasionally useful to view different legs of a transaction occuring across difference periods of time.
+For example, consider:

 ````
 2014-12-15 * "Annual Insurance payment for 2015"